golanlevin/gen-ai/assignments/assignment_4.md

 * Please **document** at least two of your experiments and workflows.
 * **Write** posts in Discord channels `#4-Experiment-A` and `#4-Experiment-B`.
 * **Include** images and screenshots.
-Ideally, **document** your experiments a such a way that you can save your classmates some time if they decide to explore that tool later on.
+Ideally, **document** your experiments in such a way that you could save your classmates some time if they decide to explore that tool later on.
 What did you do?
 How did you do it?
 What did you learn about this tool?

 ---